Character-Based Handwritten Text Transcription with Attention Networks: Conclusion and future directions

 \section{Conclusion and future directions}

 The paper approaches the task of handwritten text transcription with attention-based encoder-decoder networks trained to handle sequences of characters rather than words.
+The attention networks are domain and language-agnostic because they are trained without the aid of a lexicon or explicit language model.
-We train the model on lines of text from a popular handwriting database and experiment with different attention mechanisms.
-The model trained with softmax attention achieves the lowest test error (16.9\%) which is twice the error attained by \cite{guiadaptive2018}, who also train character-aware attention networks, but with a CTC output layer to perform the transcription.

-Our results show that softmax attention focuses heavily on individual characters when predicting characters, while sigmoid attention focuses on multiple characters at each step of the decoding.
-When the task is one-to-one, softmax attention is able to learn a more precise alignment at each step of the decoding whereas the alignment generated by sigmoid attention is much less precise.
-When the model has no attention (i.e., no function is used to obtain attention weights), the model predicts a character by looking at the entire sequence of characters and performs poorly because it lacks a precise alignment between the source and text output.
+We train the model on lines of text from a popular handwriting dataset and experiment with different activation functions for the attention mechanism.
+Our results show that softmax attention focuses heavily on individual characters, while sigmoid attention focuses on multiple characters at each step of the decoding.
+When the sequence alignment is one-to-one, softmax attention is able to learn a more precise alignment at each step of the decoding whereas the alignment generated by sigmoid attention is much less precise.
+When the model has linear attention, the model predicts a character by looking at the entire sequence of characters and performs poorly because it lacks a precise alignment between the source and text output.

 Our primary contributions are applying character-aware attention networks to the task of handwritten text line transcription and also comparing attention configurations for the decoder.
-Potential future work might include experimenting with an architecture based entirely on CNNs, which have recently outperformed standard RNN encoder-decoders on neural machine translation tasks \citep{gehring2017convs2s}.
-CNNs have several attractive properties including parallel computation of all features for source text \citep{DBLP:journals/corr/LuongPM15}.

-In addition, future work can apply attention networks to the problem of handwriting recognition in natural scene images \citep{veit2016coco}.
-Previous literature has focused on recognizing printed text in natural scene images using standard methods in computer vision for segmentation \citep{jaderberg2016reading}.
+Future work might apply attention networks to the problem of HTR in natural scene images \cite{veit2016coco}.
+Previous literature has focused on recognizing printed text in natural scene images using standard methods in computer vision for segmentation \cite{jaderberg2016reading}.
 The attention networks used in this paper are capable of transcribing handwritten text without the need for producing segmentations or bounding boxes of text in images, so the model can potentially transcribe handwritten text in natural scene images without preprocessing.